Khwesten/ZSSN-Api-laravel/README.md

     composer install

-Create the *.env* file, use as example the *.env.example* file and create your database
+Create the *.env* file, using as example the *.env.example* file and create your database

 Remember to install all dependencies from laravel(https://laravel.com/docs/5.4/installation#installation)